Francesco Bagnaia: Personal life

-Bagnaia is known as Pecco because his slightly older sister Carola, when learning to talk, could not pronounce Francesco, and the corruption stayed with him all of his life.
+Bagnaia is known as Pecco because his older sister Carola, when learning to talk, could not pronounce Francesco, and the nickname has stayed with him all of his life.

+Francesco Bagnaia married his longtime girlfriend Domizia Castagnini.
+They were married in the Duomo di Pesaro on 20 July 2024.

 On 5 July 2022, Bagnaia was involved in a DUI crash in the early morning on the Spanish island of Ibiza.
 It was reported that he failed a breathalyser test, with his blood alcohol content more than three times the legal limit for driving in Spain.
-Bagnaia stated he left a nighclub at around 3 am, and failed to negotiate a roundabout, with the car ending the journey with the front end off the road.
+Bagnaia stated he left a nightclub at around 3 am, and failed to negotiate a roundabout, with the front end of the car ending off the road.
 He stated he was celebrating a race win at Assen, and was normally a very light drinker.